Background Image - Stock photo of trees.

 • Automatic water faucet shut-offs in restrooms

-• Drinking fountains and water machines include water bottle filling stations (saved an average of nearly 5,900 plastic bottles per month in 2022)
+• Drinking fountains and water machines include water bottle filling stations (saved an average of nearly 6,500 plastic bottles per month in 2023, up 10% from 2022)

 • Two electric vehicle (EV) charging stations